jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

   </a>
 </p>
 <p>
-  At this point, I've really got to go and feel like I'm going to shit myself; literally.&nbsp; I follow him back into the main area and ask the other staff to let me in to the washroom as I'm going to shit myself and need to go.&nbsp; They also tell me that they can't let me in&hellip;&nbsp; Apparently, I'm not disabled enough for them, and should essentially leave the premise.
+  At this point, I've really got to go and feel like I'm about to shit myself &#8212; literally.&nbsp; I follow him back into the main area and ask the other staff to let me in to the washroom as I'm going to shit myself and need to go.&nbsp; They also tell me that they can't let me in&hellip;&nbsp; Apparently, I'm not disabled enough for them, and should essentially leave the premise.
 </p>
 <p>
-  Now, needless to say, I'm fucking pissed off at that point.&nbsp; But, I still have to relieve myself though.&nbsp; So, I hobble on over to Tom Davies Centre and use their accessible facilities.&nbsp; All the while, I was just hoping that I'd not shit myself as I'm hobbling as fast as I can to get there.
+  Now, needless to say, I'm fucking pissed-off at that point.&nbsp; But, I still have to relieve myself though.&nbsp; So, I hobble on over to Tom Davies Centre and use their accessible facilities.&nbsp; All the while, I was just hoping that I'd not shit myself as I'm hobbling as fast as I can to get there.
 </p>
 <p>